 “This effectively prohibits a dentist in building and project managing their own fit-out,” says Reid.

 A surgery build can take from six to 12 months, comprising of interior design, council approvals, issuing of building permits and construction which comprises of supply and installation of all cabinetry, electrical, plumbing, plasterboard walls and ceilings, internal structural wall supports, flooring, painting and loose furniture.
 Dental design firms provide initial floorplans and renders in the early stages to get the ball rolling.
 “Once our clients can see 3D renders of the space, they begin to visualise and get excited about the possibilities,” says Reid.
+3d renders can be very helpful for the clients, since they can get a real idea of what the space looks like.

 Experienced designers are worth their weight in gold when it comes to ergonomics, traffic flow and getting the right amount of workable space to operate efficiently.
 “You don’t want staff tripping over themselves, and you need to leave enough room for right- and left-handed chairs,” says Schulz.
 “Many dentists say they can fit out a practice but they come unstuck when it comes to actually operating in the surgery.”